370: No Such Thing As George Clooney In A Blackcurrant Suit

 three hours come on

-i spoke to one guy who runs this place called kaffa coffee which is actually this really nice uh ethiopian coffee um
+i spoke to one guy who runs this place called caffa coffee which is actually this really nice uh ethiopian coffee um

-what like van in dolston um anyway he was great so he was i was asking him about it and holding up the queue behind me and And he was saying that actually, how it would work, where he was from anyway, is that you'd be in your village and you would hear the first person to get up and start roasting the beans because it makes a really loud noise.
+what do you like van in dolston um anyway he was great so he was i was asking him about it and holding up the queue behind me and he was saying that actually how it would work, where he was from anyway, is that you'd be in your village and you would hear the first person to get up and start roasting the beans because it makes a really loud noise.

 I don't have to.
 And you'll bring your leftovers from the night before from the meal if you've got some bread left over.

 Cool.
-Kaffir actually is the name of the region, isn't it, in Ethiopia where coffee originated, I think.
+Kaffa actually is the name of the region, isn't it, in Ethiopia where coffee originated, I think.

 And actually, it's where we and almost every country in the world gets the word for coffee is from this place, Kaffa.
 Wow.